-I am finding it increasingly difficult to develop and publish articles on a regular and sustained basis.
-But ongoing streams of thoughts continue to show themselves.
+Ongoing streams of thoughts continue to reveal themselves.
 So that these ideas do not go to the wayside, I will be documenting them in this diary format.
 They will be in their raw state, unedited and may often not follow apparent, logical reasoning.
-I may also come back, from time to time, and add to, subtract from or clarify a topic.
-As time permits, and at your request, I may develop a given subject into a finished, more comprehensive article.
+I may also come back, from time to time, and add to, subtract from or clarify a particular topic.
+Also, at your request, I may develop a given thought into a finished, more comprehensive article.

-I encourage you to sign in and join the conversation.
+I encourage you to join The Dialogs and participate in the conversation.
 Express your own thoughts and opinions and comment on the following subjects.

 - Reality – April 18, 2022

 - Continuity, Preservation & Replenishment – April 22, 2022

 - Evidence of Continuity / Preservation – April 23, 2022

 - Continuity Goes Beyond Biology – April 24, 2022

 - The Problem with Death – May 24, 2022